Task Force Reports

 This report—the result of an expert bipartisan task force—traces the history of the negotiations, explains what the accord contains, what it requires from the parties, and provides responses to commonly raised questions and criticisms.
 It also suggests some guidelines for the United States, South Korea, and Japan as they implement the agreement—or protect themselves against its failure.

-See more in Americas, North Korea, Weapons of Mass Destruction
+See more in Latin America and the Caribbean; Weapons of Mass Destruction; North Korea

 Released before the 1995 New York City meeting surrounding the Nonproliferation Treaty, this report states that halting the spread of nuclear weapons must be a top priority not just for the United States but for the entire international community.

-See more in Treaties, Weapons of Mass Destruction
+See more in Treaties and Agreements; Weapons of Mass Destruction